Evolution of olfaction: Genetics

 Vertebrate olfaction was first derived in an aquatic ecosystem, where water was the primary medium for odorants.
-Lancelets, a class of fish-like marine chordates, are the most distantly related ancestors that share the same olfactory receptors (OR) with humans.
-They diverged from our own ancestors approximately 550 million years ago, shortly before the development of the camera eyes and brain.
+Lancelets, a class of marine chordates, are distant invertebrate relatives that share some of the same olfactory receptors (OR) with humans.
+They diverged from our own ancestors approximately 550 million years ago, before the development of camera eyes, semicircular canals and the tripartite brain.
 Although they lack an identifiable olfactory organ, lancelets possess 40 olfactory receptor genes that are studded along their flanks to detect odor molecules from their surrounding aquatic environment.
 Furthermore, many vertebrate-type olfactory receptor genes were found in their genome.
-The common ancestor of vertebrates and tunicates, olfactores, had developed the olfactory system more than the lancelets did.
+The common ancestor of vertebrates and tunicates, the progenitor of the clade Olfactores, had developed the olfactory system more than the lancelets did.

 Serving as living descendants that thrived almost half a billion years ago, the study of OR genes in lampreys also provides deep insight into the origins of vertebrate olfaction.
 Structural motifs that are characteristic hallmarks of vertebrate ORs were discerned when isolating OR genes expressed in lamprey olfactory organs.
-Phylogenetic analysis comparing the OR genes of fish and mammals revealed that lamprey ORs diverged from higher vertebrates before the origin of Class I and II genes.
+Phylogenetic analysis comparing the OR genes of fish and mammals revealed that lamprey ORs diverged from other vertebrates before the origin of Class I and II genes.
 It was also found that the lamprey OR gene repertoire was relatively small.
 Gene duplication and genetic drift expanded these small repertoires in gene number over evolutionary time, supporting the notion that the lamprey OR sequence represents an ancient OR family.

 The vast diversity of olfactory organs is largely attributed to the long evolutionary lifespan of fish.
 Representing an evolutionarily older class of vertebrates, fish carry several ancestral OR genes on their chromosome, yet they express wide variation in these genes among individuals and species.
 Fish have reduced olfactory systems in comparison to mammals since they only contain approximately 100 OR, whereas most mammals can possess 500 to 1000.

 New phylogenomic analysis shows urochordates, rather than cephalochordates, as the sister group to vertebrates.
 All OR genes were lost in the lineage of urochordata because of the absence of any vertebrate-type OR-like genes.
 The loss of vertebrate type OR-genes therefore suggests that they may have been lost in the urochordates genomes (lost genes conserved between amphioxus and vertebrates).